mikakatua/eks-workshop/README.md

 Additions to the original base application:
 * Ingress resource to expose the UI web store application to the outside world creating an ALB
-* EBS volume to be consumed by the MySQL database from the `catalog-mysql` microservice utilizing a statefulset
+* EBS volume to be consumed by the PostgreSQL database from the `orders` microservice utilizing a statefulset
 * EFS volume to store the product images for the `assets` microservice and scale the deployment to 2 replicas
 * Pod Affinity and Anti-Affinity rules to ensure the `checkout` and `checkout-redis` pods run on the desired nodes
 * Modified the `catalog` component by adding a node affinity rule to run only on Spot instances